myspotontheweb/slipway/README.md

     create  apps/dev/dev-namespace.yaml
 ```

-Commit thses files to an empty repository
+Commit these files to an empty repository

 ```bash
 git add .